hckrtst/notesnsnippets/tcp-ip/readme.md

 * unicast addr uses 64 bits for net id and 64 bits for host id
   * net id can be assigned by admin or autoconfigured using SLAAC (which uses MAC address as part of the process of generating the full ip address)
   * gloabl unicast address of format `2000::/3`

+##  16. <a name='ipaddressallocation'></a>ip address allocation

+* You can do it manually, using DHCPv6 (stateful) or SLAAC (stateless)
+* SLAAC uses neighbor discovery to find routers and then dynamically create ipv6 addr
+  * uses ICMPv6

+## ICMP

+* IP is unrealiable so ICMP is the feedback mechanism
+* resides between L4 and L3
+* many border routers and firewall will block icmp messages since they can sometimes be used for attacks
+* ping is a icmp request and reply application: verifies reachability, RTT, packet loss